osmcode/osmium-tool/man/osmium-export.md

 * `geojsonseq` (alias: `jsonseq`): GeoJSON Text Sequence (RFC8142).
 Each line (beginning with a RS (0x1e, record separator) and ending in a linefeed character) contains one GeoJSON object.
 Used for streaming GeoJSON.
+* `pg`: PostgreSQL COPY text format.
+One line per object containing the WGS84 geometry as WKB, the tags in JSON format and, optionally, more columns for id and attributes.
+You have to create the table manually, then use the PostgreSQL COPY command to import the data.
+Enable verbose output to see the SQL commands needed to create the table and load the data.
 * `text` (alias: `txt`): A simple text format with the geometry in WKT format followed by the comma-delimited tags.
 This is mainly intended for debugging at the moment.
 THE FORMAT MIGHT CHANGE WITHOUT NOTICE!